d2s/Documentation/docs/Intro.md

 ## Kind of tasks

 From version 5.0.0 of RsyncOSX, there are three types of backups:
-- synchronize source and backup locations, any old or deleted files and/or directories in backup locations will be deleted
+- synchronize source and backup location, any old or deleted files/directories in backup location will be deleted
 - as above, but you might add a [parameters](Parameters.md) to rsync to save changed and/or deleted files in a separate backup catalog
 - [snapshot](Snapshots.md) tasks, a snapshot of previous synchronize task is stored before a new task is executed, number of snapshots are user defined, copy deleted or previous versions of files from snapshots

 ## How to execute any kind of task

 There are **five** ways to execute tasks (`backup` tasks only).
-Due to how a `restore` works a restore can only be executed by a test run (`--dry-run`) before the real run.
-This is a precaution (see warning above).
 - a double click on a row executes first a test run (`--dry-run`), the next double click executes the real task
   - selecting another row after a `--dry-run` resets the work queue
 - quick backup